Publishing ethics, duties, and policies

 The Editorial Team and Publisher of the journal agree that monitoring publishing ethics is a crucial aspect of the editorial and peer-review process, and as such, lies within the area of responsibility of the editor-in-chief or scientific editor of each journal.

 The Editorial Team and the Publisher have accepted the guidelines developed by the sources mentioned above to support editors, reviewers, and authors in adhering to ethical principles.
-Additionally, the Publisher and Editorial Team work closely with other publishers to establish standards for best practices in ethical matters.
+Additionally, the Publisher and Editorial Team work closely with other publishers to establish best-practice standards for ethical matters.
 These guidelines are based on existing policies mentioned above.

 Peer Review Process

-To ensure high-quality, unbiased expert evaluation of the submitted manuscript, the editorial board uses a double-blind peer review.
+To ensure high-quality, unbiased expert evaluation of the submitted manuscript, the editorial board uses a double-blind (double anonymized) peer review.
 This process involves the following stages:

-2. If all journal requirements are fulfilled, the submission is sent to peer review for at least two experts working in the relevant field.
-Both external experts and specialists from among the members of the journal's editorial board may be involved in the review.
+- If all journal requirements are met, the submission is sent to peer review by at least two experts in the relevant field.
+Both external experts and members of the journal's editorial board may be involved in the review.
 The selection of reviewers for each article is determined by their level of expertise, reputation, specific recommendations, and previous experience.
 The author receives a message that the manuscript has been submitted for review.
-The manuscript undergoes a double-blind review: neither the authors nor the reviewers know each other.
+The manuscript undergoes a double anonymized (double-blind) review: neither the authors nor the reviewers know each other.
 Regarding reviewers, the editorial board requests confirmation of the absence of a conflict of interest at the stage of manuscript selection for review or at the time of manuscript receipt by the reviewer.
 If such a conflict is detected at the stage of reviewing, the reviewer is obliged to inform the editorial office of this and refuse to review this manuscript.
-The use of artificial intelligence or other means of automation to write a review is prohibited for reviewers.
+The use of artificial intelligence or other automated means to write a review is prohibited for reviewers.
 If the reviewers' decisions differ, the submission is sent to a third reviewer.
 As a result, if two reviews are negative, the paper is rejected.
-The approximate period for reviewing the article by reviewers is 1-2 months.
+The approximate time for reviewers to review the article is 1-2 months.

 Duties of the Editor of the Journal "Radio Electronics, Computer Science, Control"